kuzzleio/documentation-old/src/sdk-reference/security/create-credentials.md

 }
 ```

-Create credentials of the specified <strategy> for the user <kuid>.
+Create credentials of user with `kuid` for the specified `strategy`.

 ---